 Fresh frozen plasma

 Cryoprecipitate is a concentrate prepared from fresh frozen plasma.
 Each concentrate usually contains about 80 units each of factor VIII and von Willebrand factor and about 250 mg of fibrinogen.
 It also contains ADAMTS13 (an enzyme that is deficient in congenital thrombotic thrombocytopenic purpura Thrombotic Thrombocytopenic Purpura (TTP) Thrombotic thrombocytopenic purpura (TTP) is an acute, fulminant disorder characterized by thrombocytopenia and microangiopathic hemolytic anemia.
-Other manifestations may include alterations... read more ), fibronectin, and factor XIII.
+Other manifestations may include alterations... read more ), and factor XIII.
 Although originally used for hemophilia Hemophilia Hemophilias are common hereditary bleeding disorders caused by deficiencies of either clotting factor VIII or IX.
-The extent of factor deficiency determines the probability and severity of bleeding... read more and von Willebrand disease Von Willebrand Disease Von Willebrand disease (VWD) is a hereditary deficiency of von Willebrand factor (VWF), which causes platelet dysfunction.
-Bleeding tendency is usually mild.
-Screening tests show a normal platelet... read more , cryoprecipitate is currently used as a source of fibrinogen in acute DIC with bleeding, treatment of uremic bleeding, cardiothoracic surgery (fibrin glue), obstetric emergencies such as abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+The extent of factor deficiency determines the probability and severity of bleeding... read more and von Willebrand disease Von Willebrand Disease Von Willebrand disease (VWD) is a hereditary quantitative deficiency or functional abnormality of von Willebrand factor (VWF), which causes platelet dysfunction.
+Bleeding tendency is usually... read more , cryoprecipitate is currently used as a source of fibrinogen in acute DIC with bleeding, treatment of uremic bleeding, cardiothoracic surgery (fibrin glue), obstetric emergencies such as abruptio placentae Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more and HELLP syndrome Complications Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
+Manifestations may include... read more and HELLP syndrome Complications Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
 Diagnosis... read more (hemolysis, elevated liver enzymes, and low platelet count), and rare factor XIII deficiency when human coagulation factor XIII concentrate is unavailable.
 In general, it should not be used for other indications.
+A pathogen-inactivated pooled cryoprecipitate is now available that can be used as a source of fibrinogen.
+It has the advantage that it can be thawed and stored at room temperature for up to 5 days unlike standard cryoprecipitate that needs to be thawed from -18° C and has to be used within 4 hours.

 White blood cells (WBCs)